 BAND-T 1st Generation Safety Transmitter

-Compatible with mechanical and resistive safety edges.
-Compatible only with the 1st generation receiver (BAND-R).
+- Compatible with both mechanical and resistive safety edges

 - 10-metre range.